-Jai Mummy Di’s New Song 'Lamborghini’ Has Taken The Netizens By Storm!
+Lamborghini Song From Jai Mummy Di Takes Netizens By Storm!
+Watch Now

 Sunny Singh and Sonnalli Seygall recently attended a college fest at a prestigious college in Mumbai to promote the movie and had a gala time with the audience.

-The light-hearted family comedy will show how conflicting dynamics between the mothers leads to muddled chemistry between their own children.

-Written and directed by Navjot Gulati, the film has been produced by T-Series' Bhushan Kumar and Krishan Kumar and Luv Films' Luv Ranjan and Ankur Garg.
+The light-hearted family comedy film will show how conflicting dynamics between mothers leads to muddled chemistry between their own children.
+Written and directed by Navjot Gulati, Jai Mummy Di has been produced by T-Series' Bhushan Kumar and Krishan Kumar and Luv Films' Luv Ranjan and Ankur Garg.